 - Provide subtle cues if you get stuck mid-way.

-- Observe your tone, body language, and delivery, and give you constructive feedback.
+- Observe your tone, body language, and delivery, and give constructive feedback.

 Most importantly, friends who’ve been a part of your public speaking basics journey can also celebrate with you as you transform from a newbie to a seasoned maestro.

 Watch videos of their talks to learn how they own every stage.
-Intensely listen to their audios so you catch how they subtly vary their tone, voice modulation, and pace.
-Contemplate what makes the audience – people like you – love, respect and admire them every single time.
+Intensely listen to their audio so you catch how they subtly vary their tone, voice modulation, and pace.
+Contemplate what makes the audience like – love, respect, and admire them every single time.
 You could take this a step further and follow multiple heroes.
 Become a disciple of great public speaking basics.
 You will learn to cleverly combine several winning facets with building your unique brand presence.

-If your tryst with public speaking techniques is on a professional platform, chances are you’ll have some guidelines to adapt: a format for your speech, the timeline, dress code, etc. Respect these boundaries so they feel comfortable to invite you again.
+If you are well known with public speaking techniques on a professional platform, you’ll have some guidelines to adapt: a format for your speech, the timeline, dress code, etc. Respect these boundaries so they feel comfortable inviting you again.

 Here’s a simple routine that enables you to do this.

 - Get on stage at least a half-hour early.
-This gives you ample time to check that the stage is set right, fix any issues and ensure there are no untoward surprises.
+This gives you ample time to check that the stage is set right, fix any issues, and ensure no untoward surprises.

-- Circulate to your audience before and after your speech.
+- Approach your audience before and after your speech.
 You will get surprising insights that can better your speech.

 - Thank your host and audience once you’re done.

-Like any skill, public speaking techniques to take (some) practice.
+Like any skill, public speaking techniques take (some) practice.
 Give yourself time and opportunities to have this.
-Quoting Confucius again, “It does not matter how slowly you go, so long as you do not stop”.
-Your public speaking basics journey stands guaranteed for unconditional success, as long as you have the resilience to last until that happens.
+Quoting Confucius again, “It does not matter how slowly you go, so long as you do not stop.”
+Your public speaking basics journey stands guaranteed for unconditional success as long as you have the resilience to last until that happens.

 Finally (and this is an important tip), enjoy your speech yourself as much as you want the audience to.
-Positive thinking and all that!
+Maintain a strong positive self-image and all that!